surister/cratedb-guide/docs/feature/sql/index.md

 :::
 CrateDB's features are available using plain SQL, and it is wire-protocol compatible to PostgreSQL.

+CrateDB extends industry-standard SQL with functionalities to support its data types, data I/O procedures, and cluster management.

 CrateDB integrates well with commodity systems using standard database access interfaces like ODBC or JDBC, and it provides a proprietary HTTP